 Defining Your Vision

-These questions establish what you're actually building:
+These questions establish what you are actually building:

-- Who is your target audience?
+Who is your target audience?
 Age range, gaming experience, platform preferences, and spending habits all influence design decisions.
 "Everyone" is not an acceptable answer.

-- What emotion do you want players to feel?
+What emotion do you want players to feel?
 Tension, relaxation, accomplishment, connection?
 This shapes everything from mechanics to audio design.

 Scope and Resources